konkolyseismolab/autoeap/README.md

 The details of the workflow is described in [docs](https://github.com/zabop/autoeap/tree/master/docs).

+You can find Google Colab friendly tutorial [in the examples](https://github.com/zabop/autoeap/tree/master/examples).

 ### Apply K2 Systematics Correction (K2SC)
 If you want to apply K2SC correction for your freshly made raw-photometry, first you should install [K2SC](https://github.com/OxES/k2sc).
 AutoEAP is based on that package, so if you find K2SC useful, please cite [Aigrain et al.,2016,MNRAS,459,2408](https://ui.adsabs.harvard.edu/abs/2016MNRAS.459.2408A/abstract).